Co-branding is an increasingly effective way to open new sales channels.

 SAS preferences for co-branded collateral

-While the above strategy will yield collateral that both companies can work with, the following guidelines represent SAS’; corporate preferences for co-branded collateral:
+While the above strategy will yield collateral that both companies can work with, the following guidelines represent SAS’ corporate preferences for co-branded collateral.
+Download the SAS Partner Program creative guide for more information on the following parameters: